guettli/git-tips/README.md

 ## parent branch

-Unfortunately it is not straight forward to find the branch name of the parent branch.
+Unfortunately, it is not straightforward to find the name of the parent branch.

 Example: